 At Muschamp Primary School we are committed to providing a full educational experience for all pupils.
 We believe that, if pupils are to benefit from education, regular attendance is vital.
 The government defines good attendance as at least 96% as it has been proven that children with this level of attendance are higher achievers.
 Regular and punctual attendance ensures that your child settles well, is happy at school and able to take advantage of all that Muschamp has to offer.

 Illness: Although we encourage full attendance we do not want children to come into school if they are unwell.
 It is not good for the child, their classmates or staff, particularly if your child has something contagious.
 If your child is absent due to sickness you must let the school know by 9.30am.
-You can do this by calling the absence line or sending a message to the office.
+You can do this by completing the online form on dojo, texting or calling the absence line.
 For ongoing illness you may be asked for medical evidence e.g. letter from a doctor.

 Appointments: Wherever possible we would ask all routine doctors, dental etc. appointments to be made outside of school hours.
 However should an appointment be necessary during the school day we would encourage appointments to be made for the start or end of the school day.
+School can be advised of the appointment by using the online form on dojo or notifying the office a few days before the appointment.
 Upon return to school a form of medical evidence should be produced e.g. appointment card, letter, or sight of prescribed medication.

 Persistent Lateness/ Absence : When a child/ren have been identified as having persistent lateness or absence we will inform parents/carers of our concerns.
-In the first instance by an informal chat with the Class Teacher/ Year Lead or Family Support Worker.
+In the first instance a letter from the Attendance Officer informing you of your child's attendance.
 We will endeavor to help support you to improve lateness or absence.
-We will then monitor lateness, expecting to see an improvement.
+We will then monitor, expecting to see an improvement.